Relintai/pandemonium_engine_docs/03_usage/03_3d/procedural_geometry/01_intro.md

 A Mesh is composed of one or more surfaces.
-A surface is an array composed of multiple sub-arrays containing vertices, normals, UVs, etc. Normally the process of constructing surfaces and meshes is hidden from the user in the `VisualServer`, but with ArrayMeshes, the user can construct a Mesh manually by passing in an array containing the surface information.
+A surface is an array composed of multiple sub-arrays containing vertices, normals, UVs, etc. Normally the process of constructing surfaces and meshes is hidden from the user in the `RenderingServer`, but with ArrayMeshes, the user can construct a Mesh manually by passing in an array containing the surface information.

 ### Surfaces